 Current Generation: Characteristics and Market Trends of SiC and GaN

-GaN outperforms SiC on Baliga's figure of merit and excels at low-loss operation in high-frequency, high-voltage applications.
-The GaN power semiconductor market is growing at a CAGR of 49% from 2022 to 2028; projections show an average annual growth rate of 20.83% from 2025 to 2035, reaching a market size of $106.3 billion by 2035.
-AI server power supplies, 800 V EV architectures, and 5G communication infrastructure are the primary demand drivers.
-NVIDIA has announced its transition to the 800 V high-voltage power era, positioning GaN as a critical enabling technology.
+GaN outperforms SiC on the high-frequency Baliga figure of merit and excels at low-loss operation in high-frequency, high-voltage applications.
+Multiple market research firms project the GaN power semiconductor market to grow at a CAGR in the 20–50% range, driven by AI server power supplies, 800 V EV architectures, and 5G communication infrastructure.
+NVIDIA is advancing the shift to 800 V power architectures for AI servers, positioning GaN as a key enabling technology for high-efficiency power conversion.

 SiC's high breakdown field strength and low on-resistance (Ron) have brought it into volume production for EV traction inverters.
 As the transition to 8-inch wafers progresses, device costs are estimated to fall 20–35% over the long term.